Overview¶

 emzed.Table - I/O basics: save and load

-.table, CSV, and Excel files - Chemistry basics: molecular formulas, exact masses, and adduct tables
+.table, CSV, and Excel files - Chemistry basics: formulas, isotopes, adducts, and abundance helpers

 - Targeted annotation: build a candidate space and annotate adducts